calebmsword/javascript-notes/deep-clone.md

  - The algorithm does not clone the prototype chain.
 But as shown before, it is easy to use the algorithm to clone the prototype chain of an object if that chain doesn't include methods.

 My algorithm is flexible, perhaps too flexible, but I wanted an alternative that was less rigid than `structuredClone`.
 I wanted the user to clone anything without sending exceptions to the call stack, and I felt this would be okay as long as failures to perform true clones were logged.

+# Should we even try to deep clone things?

+Probably not.

+An appeal of object-oriented programming is encapsulation.
+This means that objects can have data that we cannot access directly.
+Cloning something requires accessing all of its data, which completely ignores the principle of encapsulation.

+Java might have the right idea here.
+In Java, classes have the responsiblity of implementing the logic for cloning themselves (`Object::clone` has to be overridden for cloning to be possible).
+If the object shouldn't be cloned, you can throw an error when the user tries.
+Perhaps we should do the same in JavaScript.